 - If you rent a truck that is larger than you need and you do not fill the truck completely, you can minimize moving and jostling by keeping the height of your packing low and even so that it covers the floor from back to front.

 Do I Have to Clean Out the Moving Truck Before Returning It?

 Most rental companies charge a cleaning fee if you leave the truck a mess, so make sure the truck is in good, clean condition before returning it.
 Sweep out the truck with a broom.

 Gas isn’t included in your rental, so remember to incorporate it into your moving budget.
+Moving trucks get about 8 to 10 MPG, so be prepared to rack up those fuel costs.
 You run the risk of paying a penalty if you return the truck with less gas than when you picked it up.
 Make sure you know what type of gas the truck must be filled with.

 If your pets are part of your big move, they’re relying on you to be organized and well prepared for a safe, comfortable moving experience.
 Our friends over at Penske offer some great preparation and moving day tips for taking extra care of your four legged friends.

 - Make sure your cat or dog has a sturdy collar with up to date information.